 The main problems users report are that the magazine interfaces aren’t consistent from one magazine to another and these interfaces generally aren’t intuitive.

 This is counter to what most users of Apple software – whether it’s OS X or iOS – are accustomed too.
 Apple has a rather large document for its developers; Apple Human Interface Guidelines.
 This document describes, in excruciating detail, how an Apple App should look and act.

 These guidelines are built-in to Apple’s developer tools in the form of templates.
 That’s why Apps for OS X and iOS operate similarly from one to another and because of that, they’re reasonably intuitive for the user.

-I’m hearing that Apple is developing a magazine template that will be in a future release of their developer environment and toolkit – Xcode.
+I’m hearing that Apple is developing a magazine template that will be in a future release of its developer environment and toolkit – Xcode.

 I’m told; “Imagine a guy drawing and writing a comic book.
 He can’t sell it to Marvel or DC so he hooks up with a programmer and within days, he’s getting his comic book published and sold on iTunes.”